We’re open! Get 15% off per night + access to three State Parks! Learn More

-John and Florence settled into their wildlife paradise and into their own habits.
-John was a devoted, although untrained, botanist who loved to study the local plants, coastal weather patterns and habits of birds and animals.
+John and Florence quickly settled into their wildlife paradise and into their own habits.
+John was a devoted, although untrained, botanist who loved to study the local plants, coastal weather patterns, and habits of the wide variety of birds and animals.
 An avid beekeeper, John’s buzzing buddies produced sixteen tons of premium honey in a year.
-This was not enough to make a living on so the Pfeiffers made ends meet with farming, ranching and logging.
+This was not enough to make a living on so the Pfeiffers made ends meet by farming, ranching, and logging.

-The Pfeiffer home was well known to travelers of the road and Florence’s cooking was taken advantage of by many looking for some old fashion ranch hospitality.
+The Pfeiffer home was well known to travelers of the road, and Florence’s cooking was taken advantage of by many looking for some old-fashioned ranch hospitality.
 Although John was a generous host and graciously invited people to stay for days at a time, it didn’t occur to him to charge for the food or lodgings.
-After all, it was Florence that dealt with the majority of the chores; cooking, cleaning, washing the dishes, making the beds, laundry and hauling the water.
+After all, it was Florence that dealt with the majority of the chores: cooking, cleaning, washing the dishes, making the beds, laundry and hauling the water.

-While John was content to take care of the cattle and hunt and fish with their guests, it was Florence that ran the homestead.
-The Pfeiffer’s reputation for hospitality spread and as number of guests increased and their stay lengthened, Florence’s patience got shorter.
+While John was content to take care of the cattle and hunt and fish with their guests, it was Florence who ran the homestead.
+The Pfeiffer’s reputation for hospitality spread and as the number of guests increased and their stay lengthened, Florence’s patience got shorter.

-One day, according to Florence’s memoirs; A man whom Mr. Pfeiffer really disliked had stopped at the house to stay all night.
+One day, according to Florence’s memoirs, a man whom Mr. Pfeiffer really disliked had stopped at the house to stay all night.
 He had four of his friends with him and a string of five pack animals.
-They had their supper, bed and breakfast.
-The next morning his friends left on the stage without even 'thank you.'
-Upon his departure the packer began to strike one of his mules with a stick, beating the animal relentlessly.
+They had their supper, bed, and breakfast.
+The next morning his friends left on the stage without even a thank you.
+Upon his departure, the packer began to strike one of his mules with a stick, beating the animal relentlessly.

-In 1933, the State of California bought the homestead lands from John and Florence and named the new park in their honor, unveiling the Pfeiffer Big Sur State Park.
-The Big Sur Lodge has been keeping up the tradition old-fashion hospitality, excellent service and appreciation of their guests.
+In 1930, John Pfeiffer had the opportunity to sell his land to a Los Angeles developer for $210,000.
+The developer wanted to build a subdivision on the land.
+Instead, Pfeiffer sold 700 acres to the state of California in 1933 and they named the new state park after John and Florence in their honor.
+Big Sur Lodge has been keeping up the tradition of old-fashioned hospitality, excellent service, and appreciation of their guests.
 Some things in life just aren’t meant to change.